josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 **Again, there is no Orbit magic so far.
 These are the things that you normally do in a typical data science project, but simplified for illustration purpose.**

-Let's get started on this journey.
+**Below, we will go through a series of 4 challenges to Machine Learning Performance Management that Orbit can solve.
+Let's get started on this journey!**

 ## Challenge 1: Deploying a model